sakamw/Google-DNS/README.md

 If there is a recent copy of the DNS records for that domain, it will use the IP address in the cache to send a request to the server.
 This speeds up the process of resolving the domain name to an IP address because it avoids the need to send a request to the DNS server.

 If the browser cache does not contain a recent copy of the DNS record, or if the DNS record has changed since the last time it was cached, the browser will send a request to the DNS server to resolve the domain name to an IP address.

+### DNS Lookup Process

+The browser sends a request to the local DNS resolver, which is often provided by the internet service provider (ISP).
+The local DNS resolver checks its cache for the most recent copy of the DNS record for the domain.
+If it has it, it sends the IP address back to the browser.
+If the local DNS resolver does not have the most recent copy of the DNS record, it sends a request to a root nameserver.
+The root nameserver replies with the address of a top-level domain (TLD) nameserver, such as `.com`

+- The local DNS resolver sends a request to the TLD nameserver.
+- The TLD nameserver responds with the address of the authoritative nameserver for the domain.
+- The local DNS resolver sends a request to the authoritative nameserver.
+- The authoritative nameserver responds with the IP address for the domain.
+- The local DNS resolver sends the IP address back to the browser.
+- The browser sends a request to the server at the IP address to retrieve the webpage.

+This process may involve additional steps if the DNS record is not found at any of the nameservers or if the DNS record is set up to use a service such as DNS load balancing or content delivery networks (CDN).